 Beginning with the stewardship of Anne Buck in 1947, a succession of curators has ensured that the strengths of the collections have been built upon in such areas as sportswear and occupational dress, whilst the breadth has been considerably expanded so that we have a wealth of representative material from 1600 onwards, including the Filmer collection of early 17th century dress.
 There is also a fine selection of 18th century women’s clothing with over 100 dresses, and an excellent collection of children’s costume.
 Menswear too has been a priority, as has Manchester-labelled clothing.

-More recently the Gallery has concentrated on increasing its holding of top-end couture to complement the more mainstream or high-street pieces, ranging from Schiaparelli and Chanel to McQueen and Westwood.
-A Collecting Cultures grant from the Heritage Lottery Fund is currently assisting with the purchase of some seminal couture pieces.
+More recently the collection has concentrated on increasing its holding of top-end couture to complement the more mainstream or high-street pieces, ranging from Schiaparelli and Chanel to McQueen and Westwood.